Food Intolerances vs. Food Allergy - The Overview

 Quercetin - For allergy sufferers

 Quercetin is a naturally occurring secondary plant compound from the flavonoid group.
 This promising nutrient with antioxidant activity is gaining increasing attention for the treatment of allergies.
-Many doctors see quercetin as a promising candidate to provide a natural alternative for allergy symptom relief in the future!
+Many doctors see quercetin as a promising candidate for the natural relief of allergy symptoms.

 Study proves the effectiveness